ADVERTISING

 75-year-old loses over 4000 euros to unknown perpetrators

-WhatsApp fraud: perpetrators use trust
+WhatsApp fraud: Perpetrators exploit trust

-The incident began with a harmless WhatsApp message: “Hello mom and dad, my cell phone is broken.
-This is my new number. " In the belief that his daughter communicates, the man transferred money twice.
-It was only at a third money claim that he became suspicious and recognized the fraud.
-At that time, however, the perpetrators had already disappeared with the money.
+The incident began with a seemingly harmless WhatsApp message: "Hi Mom and Dad, my phone is broken.
+This is my new number."
+Believing he was communicating with his daughter, the man transferred money twice.
+It wasn't until a third request for money that he became suspicious and realized he had been scammed.
+By then, however, the perpetrators had already disappeared with the money.

 Police give important prevention tips